EngrTosh/alx-low_level_programming/0x01-variables_if_else_while/README.md

 		Last digit of 1234 is 4 and is less than 6 and not 0 Last digit of 980 is 0 and is 0
 		Last digit of 7777 is 7 and is greater than 5

+TO-DO: write the readme for task 2 and task 3 before pushing to github